-1993 Latur earthquake From Wikipedia, the free encyclopedia
+1993 Latur earthquake From Wikipedia, the free

 Killari, where the epicenter of the quake is believed to be, had a large crater, which remains in place to date.